Secludedly/ZE-FusionBot/README.md

 `qs` // Checks position in the queue. <br />

 ## ENHANCED TRADE FEATURES
 `mm` // Get a surprise Pokémon!
-50% shiny chance, 6IV, with random ability, ball, and level. <br />
+Everything is totally random, literally. <br />
 `me` // Get a mystery egg!
 All shiny, 6IV, and have their Hidden Ability. <br />
 `brl <species name> <page number>` // List all pre-made Battle-Ready Pokemon for trade. <br />
 `le <species name> <page number>` // List all Event Pokemon for trade. <br />